Saptha-me/Bindu/README.md

 pre-commit install

 # Run tests
-pytest
+make test
 ```

 Please see our [Contributing Guidelines](.github/CONTRIBUTING.md) for more details.

-## 📄 License
+## 📜 License

-Pebbling is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Pebbling is proudly open-source and licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-## 📢 Community
+## 🎉 Community

-- Join our [Discord](https://discord.gg/bgwYGs7t) for discussions and support
+We 💛 contributions!
+Whether you're fixing bugs, improving documentation, or building demos — your contributions make Pebbling better.

-- Follow us on [Twitter](https://twitter.com/pebblingai) for updates
+- Join our [Discord](https://discord.gg/Fr6rcRJa) for discussions and support
 - Star the repository if you find it useful!

 ## ⭐ Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=Pebbling-ai/pebble&type=Date)](https://star-history.com/#Pebbling-ai/pebble&Date)

----
+Built with ❤️ by the Pebbling team from Amsterdam 🌷.

-Built with ❤️ by the Pebbling team from Amsterdam🌷.
+We’re excited to see what you’ll build with Pebble!
+Our dream is a world where agents across the internet communicate securely, openly, and effortlessly.

-We're excited to see what you'll build with Pebble!
+Have questions, ideas, or just want to chat?
+Join our Discord community— we’d love to hear from you!
+Together, let’s lay the foundation for the next generation of AI agent collaboration.

-Have questions or ideas?
-We'd love to hear from you in our Discord community.
-Together, we're creating the foundation for the next generation of AI agent communication.
+Happy Pebbling! 🐧🚀✨